KevinAiken/sha1-cracker/README.md

 Code is written by Kevin Aiken, the repo author.

-This repo includes a dictionary, a basic cracking application, an improved cracking application with better performance, and the assignment handout.
+This repo includes a dictionary, a basic cracking application, and the assignment handout.

 ## How to Run

-Assuming you have a Python 2.7 environment configured, run Python Sha1_Cracker_Basic.py from the terminal for the basic version, and Sha1_Cracker_Improved.py  for the improved version.
+Assuming you have a Python 2.7 environment configured, run `python Sha1_Cracker_Basic.py yourhashhere`from the terminal for the basic version.

+You'll need to select if there is a salt, enter the salt if there is one, and select if the hash requires a combination attack.

 ## Assignment Solutions with Basic Version